oclipa/reactjs-cheat-sheet/README.md

 Once logged in, the user may well want to then logout.
 To enable this, we can create a redirect to a Logout component, which can be placed wherever we wish in the application.

 *Logout.js*

+* Calls the signOut action and then redirects to root.

 ```jsx
 import React, { Component } from 'react';